burningion/dab-and-tpose-controlled-lights/README.md

 ```

 With this model, I get 4(ish) frames per second on the TX2, much better for detection latency.
 I may try seeing if I can optimize further after getting a full proof of concept running.

+## Exploring OpenPose Data for Training a New Classifier

+We'll use some saved examples of T-Poses and Dabs in order to train our classifier.
+You can see the Jupyter notebook [here](https://github.com/burningion/dab-and-tpose-controlled-lights/blob/master/Data%20Play.ipynb) with examples of labeling and converting our raw `npy` Numpy exports to CSVs and Pandas datasets.